vharatian/FourPlus/README.md

 # Gerdoo-Andoird
-It is Gerdoo, android application source code repository
+It is Gerdoo android application source code repository